 In August 2021, we received a promissory note from Natalie Holles, our Chief Executive Officer, in connection with the purchase by Ms. Holles of shares of our common stock.
 The principal amount of the promissory note was \$1,762,145, which accrues interest at 0.76%, compounding annually.
 As of December 31, 2021, the outstanding balance was approximately \$1,767,428.
-The entire promissory note, including principal and accrued and unpaid interest, will be repaid, forgiven or redeemed prior to the public filing of the registration statement related to this offering.
+The entire promissory note, including principal and accrued and unpaid interest, was forgiven prior to the filing of this registration statement with the SEC.
+See the section titled "Executive Compensation-Employment Agreements" for additional information.